mobanisto/pinpit/README.md

 ## Usage

+The `create-image-assets` tool can be used for creating all the images assets required for packaging a desktop application.
+It creates the assets from a Material icon specified as input.
+The logo contains a rounded rectangle in a background color and the icon on top with the foreground color.

+Call the tool like this:

 ```
+./scripts/pinpit create-image-assets \
-./scripts/pinpit create-image-assets --input src/test/resources/rocket.svg --output test --color-foreground lime
+    --input src/test/resources/rocket.svg --output test \
+    --color-foreground lime
 ```

-This is the help message displayed by that tool:
+This is the detailed help message of the tool:

 ```
 usage: pinpit create-image-assets [options]